Vidfinnx/apiproject/README.md

 ## About The Project

-The Ball Finder is a web app that enables you to search for your favoirot team up coming event, and view what
+Ballfinder is a web app that enables you to search for your favorite team's upcoming matches and find out Where, When, and Who your team is playing against as well as what league/cup they're playing in!

 ### Built With